Skip to main content

 Insurance is an important way to protect yourself and your business.
 It also can lead to hefty deductions.
 As a self-employed professional, you may be able to deduct premiums for medical, dental, and long-term care insurance.
 There are some caveats, however, so do your homework before you begin your taxes.

 Premiums for business insurance may also be deductible.
 Experts, such as Harvey I. Bezozi, a certified public accountant and certified financial planner who has worked with small businesses for more than three decades, recommend independent contractors purchase business insurance, of which there are several types.
+These include general liability, professional liability, workers compensation, and many others.
+To determine the coverage that is right for your business, get a free quote.

 Are you a freelance journalist writing about the rich and powerful?
 You probably want to consider insurance that will cover libel and slander.
 Whatever your field, it’s important to assess the risks to your business and make sure you’re covered.
 Hiscox offers various types of business insurance to protect independent contractors.
 And remember: For more detailed information about tax deductions, it’s always important to reach out to a tax professional.